Oregon State Capitol: First capitol (1855)

+Construction of the first capitol building began in 1854, two years after Congress confirmed Salem as the capital city.
+The land was designated block 84, purchased by the territorial government for this purpose from pioneer and Salem founder W. H. Willson.
+Construction was temporarily halted after the legislation to move the capital to Corvallis was passed in January 1855, but resumed later in the year as the legislature returned to Salem.

+The capitol was designed by Captain Charles Bennett, who participated in the discovery of gold at Sutter's Mill in 1848, and construction supervised by William H. Richter at a total cost of $25,000.

-The land developed for the permanent capitol buildings was Salem block 84, sold to the state for this purpose by pioneer and Salem founder W. H. Willson.
-Construction of the first capitol building began in 1854, shortly after Congress confirmed Salem as the capital city.
-However, with the capital moving to Corvallis the next year, construction was temporarily halted.
-After the capital's return to Salem, the building was nearly completed by late 1855.
-This territorial capitol, of Greek Revival-style, stood 50 ft wide and 75 ft long (15 by 23 m), with a stone facade and a 10-foot (3 m) portico.
-Built of native ashlar blocks, the exterior walls, two stories high, ranged in color from a deep sky blue to white.
-The first floor was 19 ft tall and the second 15 ft tall with an eight-foot (2.4 m) entablature.
+The Greek Revival building stood 50 ft wide and 75 ft long (15 by 23 m), with a stone facade and a 10-foot (3 m) portico.
+Built of native ashlar blocks, the two-story exterior walls ranged in color from a deep sky blue to white.
+The first floor was 19 ft tall; the second, 15 ft tall with an eight-foot (2.4 m) entablature.
 The building was decorated with four Ionic columns on the front (west) end.
-The building housed a variety of rooms, including a federal courthouse with a chamber measuring 20 by 27 feet (6 by 8 m) and an executive office of 18 by 20 ft (5.5 by 6 m) on the first floor.
-Also on the first floor was the House chamber, measuring 36 by 46 feet (11 by 14 m) and having three entrances.
+The building's rooms included a federal courthouse with a chamber measuring 20 by 27 feet (6 by 8 m) and an executive office of 18 by 20 ft (5.5 by 6 m) on the first floor.
+Also on the first floor was the House chamber, 36 by 46 feet (11 by 14 m) with three entrances.
 The first floor also held the main hall, which included an entrance 15 ft wide.
 On the second floor was the Senate chamber, 26 by 36 feet (8 by 11 m).
-Additionally, the Territorial Library was housed in a room that was 20 by 36 feet (6 by 11 m).
-The second story also had a gallery viewing area for the House, three committee rooms, and several rooms for government clerks.
-The capitol was designed by Captain Charles Bennet, who participated in the discovery of gold at Sutter's Mill in 1848, and construction supervised by William H. Richter at a total cost of $25,000.
+The Territorial Library was housed in a room that was 20 by 36 feet (6 by 11 m).
+The second story had a gallery viewing area for the House, three committee rooms, and several rooms for government clerks.

 Fire

 On the evening of December 29, 1855, a fire destroyed the first capitol building and many of the territory's public records.
-Starting in the unfinished northeast corner of the structure, still unoccupied by the government, the fire was not discovered until around 12:30 am.
+The fire, which started in the unfinished and unoccupied northeast corner of the structure, was not discovered until around 12:30 am.
 Arson was suspected, but no one was arrested.

-The site of the burned-out capitol building remained a pile of stones for several years after the fire.
+The burned-out capitol building remained a pile of stones for several years.
 A downtown building, Nesmith's Building (later named the Holman Building), served as a temporary capitol from 1859 until 1876.
 The legislature met on the second and third floors of that building, which also housed the other state offices.